neilpl24/2024NHL/README.md

 # 2023-2024 NHL Playoff Predicitions

 If you're here, thank you for reading!
 I rarely do any writeups, so I apologize for any grammatical errors or tangential rants I may go on.
-Thanks to @bsummy for creating the web component of these awesome team pages!
+Thanks to [Bennett Summy](https://github.com/bsummy) for creating the web component of these awesome team pages!
 You can view them as well as other player advanced statistics and video that I have aggregated on my website, www.pierreanalytics.com.
 Without further ado, let's get into this.

 ## Playoff Predictions